-2017 (FC Dallas): Started 5 games in MLS, with a 3-2-0 record … Was named Goalkeeper of the Week in CONCACAF Champions League after a three- save performance in a 2-1 win vs. Pachuca in Leg 1 of the CCL Semifinals
+2017 (FC Dallas): Seitz started 5 games in MLS competition during the 2017 season, and finished with a 3-2-0 record.
+Seitz Was named Goalkeeper of the Week in CONCACAF Champions League after a three- save performance in a 2-1 win vs. Pachuca in Leg 1 of the CCL Semifinals.

-2015 (FC Dallas): Started seven straight MLS games, winning four matches, losing two, and tying one…Had clean sheets against Seattle, Philadelphia and San Jose…Played two US Open Cup matches, with a 1-1-0 record.
+2015 (FC Dallas): Seitz made seven straight MLS appearances to start the season for FC Dallas.
+The California native finished with a 4-2-1 recorda the goalkeeper produced clean sheets against Seattle, Philadelphia and San Jose.
+He also played in two US Open Cup matches, with a 1-1-0 record.

-2013 (FC Dallas): Seitz’s first start of the season came in a 2-0 shutout victory over 2013 MLS Cup finalist, Real Salt Lake on 3/23… His second shutout of the season came in another 2-0 win over Seattle Sounders FC on 10/19… He finished the season with a record of 4-2-2 with 24 saves and a 1.38 Goals Against Average… Seitz went 2-1-0 in U.S. Open Cup competition with two shutouts and a 1.00 GAA.
+2013 (FC Dallas): Seitz’s made first start of the season during a 2-0 shutout victory over his former club, Real Salt Lake on March, 23.
+The goalkeeper recorded his second shutout of the season in another 2-0 win over the Seattle Sounder on October, 19.
+He finished the season with a record of 4-2-2 with 24 saves and a 1.38 Goals Against Average.
+Seitz went 2-1-0 in U.S. Open Cup competition and recorded shutouts in two of those matches.

-2009 (Real Salt Lake): Seitz played four matches for RSL in 2009, totaling 360 minutes of action...
-He saved 13 of the 20 shots he faced and ended the season with a 1.25 GAA...
-He was selected by Philadelphia in the 2009 Expansion Draft
+2009 (Real Salt Lake): Seitz played four matches for Real Salt Lake during the 2009 season, totaling 13 saves of the 20 shots he faced and ended the season with a 1.25 GAA.
+The goalkeeper recorded his first career MLS shutout during the 1-0 victory over the Kansas City Wizards on August 29.
+He was selected by Philadelphia in the 2009 Expansion Draft.

-2007 (Real Salt Lake): Seitz made three first-team appearances during his rookie campaign, including back-to-back starts on 4/30 vs. COL and 5/5 vs. NY… He finished season with a 2.67 GAA and 0-2-1 record… Seitz made his RSL first-team debut on 4/18 vs. KC, recording four saves and his first win in a 2-1 overtime triumph in a USOC play-in game… Seitz made his MLS debut on 4/30 vs. COL, became the second youngest player to start an MLS match between the posts at 20 years, 49 days of age (Record held by Tim Howard, 19y/165d for MET).
+2007 (Real Salt Lake): Seitz made three first-team appearances during his rookie campaign.
+His debut came against the Colorado Rapids on April 30.
+Seitz became the second youngest player to start an MLS match between the posts at 20 years, 49 days of age.
+(Record held by Tim Howard, 19y/165d for MET).